pbissonho/fast.cli/README.md

 ## Features
 - Templates generator
 - Aplication Scaffold generator
+- Custom commands
-- Standard line commands
+- Standard line commands (Some commands already included in the CLI)
     - install (Add a package to the project dependencies)
     - unistall (Remove a package to the project dependencies)

-## Template generator exemple
+## Template generator example

 ### Template example: